Super-Protocol/docs/testnet/CLI/Guides/python-script.md

 ---
 id: "cli-guides-python-script"
-title: "Execution of a Python Script"
+title: "Execution of Python Script"
 slug: "/cli/guides/python-script"
 ---

 ## Pre-requisites

 Before you can use this guide, you need to receive an invitation letter with personal credentials to access the Super Protocol Testnet.
-If you don't have it please use [Getting Started guide](/testnet).
+If you don't have it, please refer to [Getting Started guide](/testnet).

 In order to deploy your own solutions you need [Command-line Interface (CLI)](/testnet/cli).